Fairbanks North Star Borough Court Records

 Searching Criminal Court Cases

 Criminal case information can be searched on CourtView by party name or case number.
-On CourtView, the case type “Criminal” encompasses both felonies and misdemeanors.
-To determine the specific charges, click on the case number and review the Party Charge Information section, which shows the original charges, any amendments, and the disposition of each charge.
+On CourtView, the case type "Criminal" covers both felonies and misdemeanors.
+To see the specific charges, click on the case number and review the Party Charge Information section, which shows the original charges, any amendments, and the disposition of each charge.

 For department-specific phone assistance: